avdonin/bernoullinumbers/README.md

 Here the first Bernoulli number is +1/2.

-Another essential application could be found in computation of Faulhaber's formula
+Another essential application could be found in the computation of Faulhaber's formula

 <p align="center">
 <img src ="./figures/f.png" height="60"/></div>